mambwensanje/TrainNotificationProject/README.md

 You’ll be prompted to enter:

--Train line (e.g., Yanchep)
+- Train line (e.g., Yanchep)
--Station name (e.g., Perth)
+- Station name (e.g., Perth)

 If delays are detected, you'll receive:

--A desktop alert
+- A desktop alert
--An SMS with the disruption details
+- An SMS with the disruption details

 ---

 ## 🔄 Customization Ideas
--Change notification interval (default is 5 mins) -Replace Twilio SMS with email or Discord webhooks -Make it GUI-based with Tkinter or web-based with Flask -Extend to buses or ferry routes
+- Change notification interval (default is 5 mins)
+- Replace Twilio SMS with email or Discord webhooks
+- Make it GUI-based with Tkinter or web-based with Flask
+- Extend to buses or ferry routes
--Auto-detect your nearest station using location APIs -Automate to run everyday at your regular travel times
+- Auto-detect your nearest station using location APIs
+- Automate to run everyday at your regular travel times

 ---